Liebranca/avtomat/Grammar/README.md

 This allows an `%lpsrom` to describe the lex and structure of a deconstructed piece of text.
 It must guarantee output matches the language it describes, or out `FATAL`.

+# PASSES

+Let `chain` be a sequence of transform arrays applied to a branch of a program tree.

+Each stage in a branch's `chain` is a `cell`.

+The implicit, and purely referential list of all cells is a `pass`, or an iteration of the tree.

+Each pass is required to provide a certain set of guarantees, and failure to meet these results in termination of the chain.
+The parse stage only gives the guarantee that a file can be *parsed* as a given language, and it falls on subsequent passes to build context data and make further checks.

+Done so the procedures to be applied can be managed as layers; this editing of the tree in steps, so-called lazy approach, allows for a dynamic pipeline.
+Since the `proc` to be called on the next pass can be rewritten, the tree can make decisions as it's being walked, and thus each step in `chain` after parse can make predictions on top of giving guarantees about the current state of the data.

+Any time predictions are made, they should be checked to be true and failure handled then and there.
+Predictions must apply to a section of data to be read during or after a future point in time, or rather, a `cell` of a `chain` that's still enqueued for execution.

+Any `cell` at any level in the hierarchy may rewrite it's own `chain` or that of others, as well as add, modify or pluck branches from the tree.

+Note that predictions of removed branches must still be checked if their target hasn't yet been fred.